Harry Speelman

 Harry E. Speelman (October 4, 1916 – April 1, 1983) was an American football player.
 He played college football for Michigan State University and professional football for the Detroit Lions.

-Early years
+Early life

 Speelman was born in Detroit in 1916.
 He attended Central High School in Lansing, Michigan.

 Michigan State

 He played college football for Michigan State College (later known as Michigan State University) from 1935 to 1937.
 He was captain of the 1937 Michigan State Spartans football team that lost to Auburn in the 1938 Orange Bowl.

 Professional football

 After graduating from Michigan State, Speelman was a coach at Redford Union High School.
 In August 1940, he signed with the Detroit Lions of National Football League.
 He appeared in three games as a guard for the Lions in 1940.
 He also played as a guard and tackle for the Jersey City Giants in 1951.
 He appeared in 10 games, seven as a starter, for the Giants.